Cweili/wray/README.md

 1. You have to configure `src/main/resources/mongo.xml` for MongoDB connection first time.
 2. Run Wray and browse it in your browser, first time it will initialize data automatically.
-3. Enter `http://path/to/wray/admin` to manage blog.
+3. Enter `http://path/to/wray/admin` to manage your blog.
-4. default administrator is `Cweili` and password is `wray`.
+4. Default administrator name is `Cweili` and the password is `wray`.